-A timeshare is a form of shared property ownership where several owners have the right to use the property for a specified period each year.
+A "timeshare" is a form of shared property ownership where several owners have the right to use the property for a specified period each year.
 Often, timeshare properties are resort condominiums, though it's also possible to have a timeshare interest in another type of property like a cabin, RV, or houseboat.

 The two basic kinds of timeshare interests are deeded and right to use.

-Points-based timeshares.
-With a deeded points-based timeshare, you get an ownership interest at one location, which is usually called your "home resort," and you get a deed to that property.
+Deeded and right-to-use timeshares can be week-based or point-based.
+In a week-based system, timeshares are sold in one-week intervals.
+You may use the timeshare during the week (or weeks) you buy.
+With a deeded points-based timeshare, you get an ownership interest at one location, usually called your "home resort," and you get a deed to that property.
 Your interest in the timeshare is also worth a certain amount of points each year.
-You typically may go to your home resort or you may use points to visit a different participating resort.
+You typically may go to your home resort, or you may use points to visit a different participating resort.
 Sometimes, with a points-based timeshare, you buy into a timeshare trust.
 Rather than getting an ownership interest, you get a right-to-use interest.

 The procedure for a timeshare foreclosure might be different than the typical process for residential properties.
 In Florida, for example, residential foreclosures are judicial, but state law allows the lender to use a nonjudicial process to foreclose timeshare properties.
 (Fla.
 Stat.
 Ann. § 721.855 and § 721.856.)
 (To find out which foreclosure process lenders regularly use for residential properties in a particular state, check our Key Aspects of State Foreclosure Law: 50-State Chart.)

 In a foreclosure, the total debt the borrower owes might exceed the foreclosure sale price.
 The difference between the total debt and the sale price is called a "deficiency."

 Example.
 Say the total debt owed for a timeshare is $15,000, but it only sells for $10,000 at the foreclosure sale.
 The deficiency is $5,000.